 Globally, the appetite for impact investing is growing.
 Investors are eager to prove that profit isn’t their only objective.
 Concerned stakeholders should strive to address the above challenges, without which the quest for harmonization of measurements and reporting will remain a mirage.
 It is therefore important to move this debate from the streets and corridors of conferences to the boardroom.
 This is a call to action.
 All concerned parties should recognize that they have a role to play if the above is to be achieved.

-Please note: the views expressed here are the author’s own and do not represent those of the European Evaluation Society.
+Disclaimer: The opinions expressed in this article are the author’s own and do not necessarily reflect those of the European Evaluation Society.